Vaazhl: Critical response

 Thinkal Menon of The Times of India gave the film 3 out of 5 and stated that the film "emphasises the need to explore life and live for today" and "might appeal to those who love motivational and travel flicks".
 Ramya Palisetty of India Today gave the film 3 out of 5 and said "Vaazhl has a good story at its heart but it somehow fails in execution.
 Nevertheless, it has its moments when you are lost in nature and its beauty."
-Baradwaj Rangan of Film Companion wrote "When you come away from the film, despite it's very minor faults, it's with the satisfaction of having seen something with a superb sense of cinematic craft and storytelling courage — which is the most important thing."
+Baradwaj Rangan of Film Companion wrote "When you come away from the film, despite i [sic] very minor faults, its with the satisfaction of having seen something with a superb sense of cinematic craft and storytelling courage — which is the most important thing."

 Vivek M V of Deccan Herald considered the film to be inferior than Aruvi because of the protagonist's character being weakly written, but however concluded, "Vaazhl could resonate with travel lovers.
 It tells us to travel 30 days a year.
-One might argue that it’s easier said than done.
+One might argue that it's easier said than done.
 Perhaps the film wants you to explore the idea instead of pondering about it."
 Sify gave the film 3 out of 5 stars saying "Vaazhl is a well made feel-good film that will motivate us to travel more and most importantly encourages us to live only for today and not to worry about tomorrow."